Frequently Asked Questions

 What Is Cub Scouting?

-Cub Scouting is a year-round program uniquely designed to meet the needs of young boys and their parents.
+Cub Scouting is a year-round program uniquely designed to meet the needs of young children and their parents.
 The program offers fun and challenging activities that promote character development and physical fitness.
 Service projects, ceremonies, games, and other activities guide boys through the core values and give them a sense of personal achievement.
-Through positive peer group interaction and parental guidance, boys also learn honesty, bravery, and respect.
+Through positive peer group interaction and parental guidance, Cub Scouts also learn honesty, bravery, and respect.
 Family involvement is an essential part of Cub Scouting, and parents are encouraged to play an active role in the program.
-Through interaction between parents, leaders, and friends, boys learn citizenship, compassion, and courage.
+Through interaction between parents, leaders, and friends, Cub Scouts learn citizenship, compassion, and courage.
 This family- and community-centered approach to learning means that Cub Scouting is truly time well-spent.

 Are Cub Scouts the same as Boy Scouts?

 Cub Scouts is a program of Boy Scouts of America—so in that sense, Cub Scouts and Boy Scouts are both members of the same organization.
 However, they are entirely different programs: Cub Scouts is a family-oriented program designed specifically to address the needs of younger boys in 1st through 5th grade.
-The Boy Scout program begins when boys bridge from Cub Scouts (entering 6th grade or age 11).
+The Boy Scout program begins when boys bridge from Cub Scouts after earning their Arrow of Light rank.